syedayazsa/CodeWizard/README.md

 ## Architecture

-The project is divided into three main components:
+The diagram depicts three main components in the architecture:

-1. **VS Code Client (Extension):**
+1. **VS Code Client (Extension)**
-   - Acts as the language client using the `vscode-languageclient` library.
-   - Manages extension activation, configuration, and user interface integration.
+    - This is a standard VS Code extension that users install.
+    - Inside the extension, there is a "Language Client" that starts up and communicates with the custom language server.
+    - The extension can also have UI components such as command palette items, a webview, or a status bar.
+    - Developers configure credentials and LLM settings here.

-2. **Custom Language Server (LSP Server):**
+2. **Custom Language Server**
-   - Built with the `vscode-languageserver` library.
-   - Handles document synchronization, code completion, hover, and code actions.
-   - Uses the `TextDocuments` manager to maintain up-to-date file contents.
+    - The Language Server implements the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) in TypeScript.
+    - It manages document synchronization (opening, closing, changes) and has specialized handlers for:
+        - **OnCompletion**: Provide code completion suggestions (e.g., from an LLM).
+        - **OnHover**: Return code explanations or docstrings.
+        - **OnCodeAction**: For generating tests, refactoring suggestions, etc.
+        - **Diagnostics**: If the LLM can identify potential issues, it can be reported as diagnostics.
+    - The server also does runtime logging, parsing the code (possibly using an AST or text-based parsing) before sending queries to the LLM.

-3. **Middleware API (Optional):**
+3. **Middleware API**
-   - A lightweight Express-based API that bridges the language server and external LLM providers.
+    - This layer is effectively an **Express API Gateway** that your language server calls.
-   - Formats prompts, handles authentication, caching, and error management.
+    - Responsibilities include:
+        - **Prompt Engineering**: Combining user input + context from the code to craft the final LLM prompt.
+        - **Rate Limiting**: Avoid flooding your LLM provider with too many requests.
+        - **Security / Auth**: If you need to handle tokens or credentials.
+    - The LLM itself can be an external service (OpenAI, Anthropic, etc).

-Below is a high-level diagram of the system:
+Below is a high-level diagram of the system
 ![CodeWizard Architecture](./misc/codewizard.png)
 ---